Tempo logotype

 How to create a technology roadmap

-1. Define the purpose
+1. Define the roadmap's purpose

 2. Identify key stakeholders

-3. Audit existing technology
+3. Audit your current technology

 4. Prioritize technology initiatives